joelhawksley/identity/components/slides.md

 ^ We have failing tests!

-^ I think we're ready to start refactoring.
+^ Now we can start changing things and know if we’ve broken them

 ---